Michael-James-Clark/michaels-palace/README.md

 # Michaels-Palace
 Changelog:

 6th May 2017:
-    Full CRUD capabilities
+- Updates to design
-    Allowed users to create threads and posts
+- Allowed user to create posts and threads
-    More work done to templates
+- Changes to templates
-  5th May 2017:
+5th May 2017
-    Added limited reply chaining
+- Changes to templates
-    More work done to templates
+- Limited reply chaining
-  4th May 2017:
+- Reply Schema defined and created
-    Installed Angular Material
+4th May 2017
-    Converted design to flat
+- Converted design to flat
-    Created reply schema
+- Installed Angular Material2

 ////
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.